-As wine continues to put in the work when it comes to real diversity, the industry will be increasingly blessed with added personalities and perspectives.
-The scene, decidedly still dominated by white males, is making waves when it comes to things like Black representation, female ownership, and inclusion in general.
+As the wine industry keeps on putting in the work when it comes to real diversity, the community is increasingly blessed with added personalities and perspectives.
+The scene, which is still arguably dominated by white males, is making way for things such as Black-owned drinks brands, female ownership, and inclusion in general.

-One area that remains relatively unrepresented is the queer community.
-LGBQT winemakers occupy such a small section of the American wine world that the story typically goes untold.
-There’s momentum at work looking to change this, what with special tour groups and events orchestrated around wine, but by and large, the gay winemaking realm is lacking in resources, awareness, and appreciation.
+One area that remains relatively unrepresented in the industry is the queer community.
+LGBTQ winemakers take up such a small section of the American wine world that their stories typically go untold.
+There’s momentum at work looking to change this, what with special tour groups and orchestrated around wine, but by and large, the gay winemaking realm is lacking in resources, awareness, and appreciation.

 Wine is for everybody.
-Until the disproportionate demographic stats within the industry start to level, there are barriers to grind down.
-Fortunately in wine, that can translate into enjoying a glass of Syrah while supporting inclusivity and equal access.
-Here are five out winemakers whose excellent work should be on your radar.
+Until the disproportionate demographic stats within the industry start to level out, there are still barriers to tear down.
+Fortunately, with wine, that can translate into enjoying a glass of syrah while supporting inclusivity and equal access.
+Here are six out-of-the-closet winemakers whose excellent work should be on your radar.

-Based in the Napa Valley, Gentleman Farmer specializes in Bordeaux-style red blends along with Chardonnay and Rose.
-The winemaking reigns are held by partners Joe Wolosz and Jeff Durham, a duo known in the Yountvtille area for its warm brand of hospitality.
-The couple was born in raised in California and operates with a genuine since of pride and ownership in showing off its rare winegrowing powers.
+, based in the Napa Valley, specializes in Bordeaux-style red blends, along with chardonnay and rose.
+The winemaking reigns are held by partners Joe Wolosz and Jeff Durham, a duo known in the Yountville area for their warm brand of hospitality.
+The couple was born in raised in California and operates with a genuine sense of pride and ownership in showing off rare wine-growing powers.

-Oregon producer Remy Drabkin pours her work under her eponymous label from a scenic tasting room in the acclaimed Dundee Hills.
+Oregon producer Remy Drabkin pours her work under her Queer Wine Fest.from a scenic tasting room in the acclaimed Dundee Hills.
 The McMinnville native has a fondness for Italian varietals especially, such as Sangiovese, Dolcetto, and Nebbiolo.
 Well-traveled and vastly experienced (having worked harvests since a teen), Drabkin has a sharp cellar acumen that leads to tasty and sometimes unexpected wines, like Auxerrois and Lagrein.
 Always up to something positive, Drabkin is also the mayor of McMinnville and behind the nation’s first

-Theresa is a gifted LGBT Latina vintner who heads the cellar at lauded Russian River Valley label Gary Farrell.
-She’s gained a following thanks to her carefully assembled Pinot Noir and Chardonnay expressions.
+Theresa is a gifted LGBT Latina vintner who heads the cellar at lauded Russian River Valley label .
+She’s gained a following thanks to her carefully assembled pinot noir and chardonnay expressions.
 The label launched back in 1982 and continues to be a model citizen and much-appreciated outfit even within the crowded northern California wine scene.

 Commanded by Krista Scruggs, Vermont wine scene) and Texas.
 Scruggs works with both grape clusters and apples, sometimes fermenting the two together.
 Her wines are best described as natural and extremely intriguing in makeup.
 As the website says, there’s a purity to the practice, with no funny business in the cellar.
-ZAFA is woman owned and has vowed to maintain a staff of at least 85% women in a quest to level the playing field.is a wine project rooted in both Vermont (yes, there’s a
+ZAFA is woman-owned and has vowed to maintain a staff of at least 85% women in a quest to level the playing field.is a wine project rooted in both Vermont (yes, there’s a

-Lyon is the founder and vintner of Eco Terreno Wines in Sonoma.
+Lyon is the founder and vintner ofin Sonoma.
 The seasoned wine veteran touts more than three decades of experience, including a lengthy cellar run at Sebastiani Vineyards.
-He’s currently focused on biodynamically farmed Sauvignon Blanc, Cabernet Sauvignon, and balanced red blends.
+He’s currently focused on biodynamically farmed sauvignon blanc, cabernet sauvignon, and balanced red blends.
 Very much a complex working farm, the Eco Terreno estate includes a pair of vineyards, a bee garden, and a regenerative agricultural approach.